wangenius/ghostie/docs/tutorials/workflow.md

 ### Other Nodes

-Other nodes, such as: chat, bot, plugin, branch, iterator, code, panel, etc., all directly use data from input endpoints.
+Other nodes, such as: chat, agent, plugin, branch, iterator, code, panel, etc., all directly use data from input endpoints.

-For nodes like bot, plugin, chat, etc., the input is generally wrapped with result.
+For nodes like agent, plugin, chat, etc., the input is generally wrapped with result.
 So you need to use <span v-pre>`{{inputs.NODE_ID.result}}`</span> to reference it.

 If you're not sure, you can use a panel node to view the output endpoint data of a certain node.